xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-fion-ong-en.md

 **What are the most important considerations in system architecture design?**

 > There are many factors to consider in building an enterprise system:
-* Maintainability – easy maintenance for developers and bug fix
+* Maintainability â€“ easy maintenance for developers and bug fix
-* Scalability – able to easily scale up to handle growth of the system
+* Scalability â€“ able to easily scale up to handle growth of the system
-* High Performance – a fast and responsive system brings good customer experience
+* High Performance â€“ a fast and responsive system brings good customer experience

 **What are the challenges that a developer would face in her job?**